La Bufadora Ensenada: Is it Worth a Visit?

 La Bufadora Local Expat Advice

-In my 13 years here as an Expat working with travels in my massage and excursions businesses, I have been to Bufadora a dozen times and our excursion team goes about 5 times a week with - couples, bachelorette parties, families with kids, cruise ships or after a massage in our spa.
+In my 14 years here as an Expat working with travels in my massage and excursions businesses, I have been to Bufadora a dozen times and our excursion team goes about 5 times a week with - couples, bachelorette parties, families with kids, cruise ships or after a massage in our spa.

-What is Blow Hole tour like?
+What is the Blow Hole tour like?

 1. Pick up downtown or cruise port

-2. 40-65 min scenic ride to Blowhole area
+2. 40-65 min scenic transportation to Blowhole area

 3. 2 hours to Explore or guided walk through vendors and the food/ restaurants -